nhsconnect/FHIR-CDS/pages/solution/overview_concepts.md

 Directory Services MUST be able to:

-* Receive a '$check-services' query
+* Receive a `$check-services` query
-* Return a bundle of 'HealthcareServices' that meet the needs expressed in the ReferralRequest
+* Return a bundle of `HealthcareServices` that meet the needs expressed in the ReferralRequest